time-series-foundation-models/lag-llama/README.md

 ____

-* **Coming Next**: Fine-tuning scripts with examples on real-world datasets and best practices in using Lag-Llama!🚀
+* **Coming Next**: Detailed Fine-tuning Tutorial with examples on real-world datasets and best practices in using Lag-Llama!🚀

 <b>Updates</b>:

+* **7-Mar-2024**: We have released a preliminary [Colab Demo](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing) for finetuning, while we prepare a detailed tutorial.
+Please note this is preliminary and cannot be used for benchmarking.
+A detailed demo with instructions for benchmarking is coming soon along with the tutorial.
 * **17-Feb-2024**: We have released a new updated [Colab Demo](https://colab.research.google.com/drive/1XxrLW9VGPlZDw3efTvUi0hQimgJOwQG6?usp=sharing) for zero-shot forecasting that shows how one can load time series of different formats.
 * **7-Feb-2024**: We released Lag-Llama, with open-source model checkpoints and a Colab Demo for zero-shot forecasting.